geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Whatever the other one show.

 ##### **Geohot** [[00:07:29](https://www.youtube.com/watch?v=22O5E5aAnJU&t=449)]
-But yeah, I mean these traces are...
+But yeah, I mean these traces are..

 ##### **Geohot** [[00:07:31](https://www.youtube.com/watch?v=22O5E5aAnJU&t=451)]
 Oh, should we show the sum?